Teppo (name)

 Teppo is a male Finnish name that originated as a diminutive of the name Tapani.

-It is an uncommon first name, and is derived from Stefanos, a Greek name that means, roughly translated, "laurel" or "crowned" or "crown".
-The name made its way through the Russian name Stefan (nickname Stepan, or Stjopa) to Karelian Stjoppi, from where it came to the Finnish version — Teppo.
-However, some claim the name's origin is the Greek name Teofilus (God's friend) or Teodor (God's gift).
+It is an uncommon given name, and is derived from Stefanos, a Greek name that means, roughly translated, 'laurel' or 'crowned' or 'crown'.
+The name made its way through the Russian name Stefan (nickname Stepan, or Stjopa) to Karelian Stjoppi, from where it came to the Finnish version Teppo.
+However, some claim the name's origin is the Greek name Teofilus ('God's friend') or Teodor ('God's gift').

-In Finland, Teppo was the name of a pagan god, "Travel-Teppo", who was prayed to in order to guide the way and bless travels.
+In Finland, Teppo was the name of a pagan god, Travel-Teppo, who was prayed to in order to guide the way and bless travels.
 In the 19th century, it began to be used as a normal first name.
-The most popular time for the name Teppo was from 1960–1980.
+The most popular time for the name Teppo was from 1960 to 1980.
 In 2005, 3841 men had been given the name Teppo.

-Teppo can also be a last name, but it is rare.
+Teppo can also be a surname, but it is rare.